vickerse1/mesoscope_spontaneous/README.md

 # mesoscope_spontaneous

-These files are associated with the following paper (PLEASE CITE - now on a reviewed preprint at eLife):
+These files are associated with the following paper (PLEASE CITE - now online as a reviewed preprint at eLife):

 doi: [https://doi.org/10.1101/2023.10.19.563159]